 - 1 vanilla pod

-Use a knife to make a cross on the curved side of the chestnuts.
+Using a knife, score a cross on the rounded side of the chestnuts.
 Cook in boiling water for 4 to 6 minutes.
-Sieve and peel as hot as possible.
-The peel is much easier to remove when it is still hot and damp.
-If possible, remove the furry inner skin as well.
+Sieve and peel while hot.
+The peel is much easier to remove when it's still hot and wet.
+If possible, also remove the furry inner skin.
 This inner skin does not fit in a dessert because of its bitter taste.

 Roast the peeled chestnuts in a frying pan with coconut oil.